neok/oioi-documentation/docs/calls/fleet_post_members.rst

     An array of fleet members (array of objects).

     fleet-member-uid
         Id of fleet member provided by Fleet.
-This shall not be changed by MSP (integer).
+This shall not be changed by MSP (string; max length 100 characters).

     external-id (optional)
         Fleet Owner's reference/ID for this Fleet Member.
-Managed by Fleet (string; max length 20 characters).
+Managed by Fleet (string; max length 100 characters).

     contact
         Fleet member contact details (object).